emilyzhang/crawlr/README.md

 request tests to check for deadlocks or other errors and didn't see any), but I'd love to learn more about how to improve my system/algorithm design in a way that I can provably avoid concurrency issues.

+I also realized I had a bug in my cycle detection/algorithm for not visiting previously visited backlinks, where I wasn't counting hosts correctly because I tried to visit each URL only once in a crawl request.